Special Interest - the Clubs of Callawassie Island

 Capturing Every Moment

-To help preserve those memories, many of our members have taken up photography.
-Members enjoy life on Callawassie Island so much that they often find themselves trying to savor every moment or event.
+To help preserve those memories, many of our owners have taken up photography.
+Residents enjoy life on Callawassie Island so much that they often find themselves trying to savor every moment or event.
 To do that, many of our neighbors can be seen snapping away with cameras, commemorating this chapter in our lives.
 Photography has become such a passion for people here over the years, it was a natural progression to form the Callawassie Island Photography Club.
 Over the years, this club has evolved into the eyes of the island.

 One only needs to attend the annual photography exhibit at the Clubhouse to see the love for our island shining through the lens.
 Photography has become such a popular endeavor, that late last year the club was able to put out its very own Callawassie Island coffee table photography book.
 Each page is rich with beauty and a unique look at life here.